danvk/boggle-paper/paper/content.typ

 == Conclusions
 <conclusions>

-Using Branch and Bound, Orderly Trees, and some tailor-made algorithms, we're able to achieve a factor of a billion speedup over brute-force search.
+Using Branch and Bound, Sum/Choice trees, and some tailor-made algorithms, we're able to achieve a factor of a billion speedup over brute-force search.
 This is enough to prove that the highest-scoring board found via hillclimbing is, in fact, the global optimum.
 It's likely that hillclimbing